-If the employer's benefit end date rule instead produced a mid-month benefits termination in May, then the employer should enter code 1H on Line 14 and code 2B on Line 16.
-No entry is required on Line 15 for that final partial calendar month of coverage, because a partial month of coverage does not constitute an offer of coverage, and there's no obligation to report on employee contribution amounts where there's no offer of coverage.
+If the employer's benefit end date rule instead produced a mid-month benefits termination in May, then the employer should enter code 1H on Line 14 and code 2B on Line 16 for the month of May.
+No entry is required on Line 15 for that final partial calendar month of coverage, because a partial month of coverage does not constitute an offer of coverage, and there's no obligation to report employee monthly cost-share amounts when there's no offer of coverage.